 Now it's time to examine the results of the cross-validation procedure.
 Among the methods that are available on the fitted GridSearchCV object is .cv_results_.
 This is a dictionary containing the names of results as keys and the results themselves as values.
 For example, the mean_test_score key holds the average testing score across the folds for each of the seven hyperparameters.
 You could directly examine this output by running cv.cv_results_ in a code cell.
 However, this is not easy to read.
 Dictionaries with this kind of structure are immediately usable for creation of a pandas DataFrame, which makes looking at the results a little easier.

 Run the following code to create and examine a pandas DataFrame of cross-validation results:

 cv_results_df = pd.DataFrame(cv.cv_results_)

 cv_results_df

-The output should be as follows:
+The output should look like this: